opulo-inc/docs/docs/feeders/8-troubleshooting/troubleshooting.md

     - If not, it's an issue with the slot.
         - Check the pads of the slot.
 Are they clean and free of debris?
 Power off your machine and wipe them clean, then try again.

-If none of these steps fix the issue, please email us at [support@opulo.io](https://opulo.io/pages/contact-support) and we'll help you out!
+If none of these steps fix the issue, please contact us at [support.opulo.io](https://opulo.io/pages/contact-support) and we'll help you out!

 ## Red Light After Feed